lru-packages/package-hhvm/README.md

 # package-hhvm

+> **NOTE:** I don't use HHVM anymore — especially since they shifted their focus from PHP 7.x to Hacklang — so I will no longe r be maintaining this package.
+It's _mostly_ there, but since newer versions of HHVM source require a newer version of GCC than what comes with CentOS 7, I'm not enough of a C/C++ developer to fix the compilation issues I'm running into.
+If someone wants to provide a patch for the `Makefile`, I'd be happy to rebuild an RPM.

 HHVM is an alternative PHP runtime developed by Facebook which aims to speed-up runtime performance, and implements a few new features. <https://hhvm.com>

 See <https://github.com/facebook/hhvm/releases> for releases.